Covers topics related to the physical aspects of eGauge installation.

 eGauge typically recommends 22 AWG to 18 AWG 600V rated CAT5 Ethernet cable, as it is generally easy to obtain and can be used to extend up to 4 CTs.
 However, any shielded twisted pair wire with appropriate insulation and wire gauge can be used.
 Be certain to use twisted pair wire that is appropriately rated for the location and panels it will be run in.

-Connections should be made with solder and heat shrink tubing.
-Wire nuts should not be used to extend CT leads.
+Connections should be made with solder and heat shrink tubing, or butt connectors.
+Wire nuts must not be used to extend CT leads.

 Please see the CT selection guide for full details regarding CTs.

-Never attempt to connect the eGauge directly to a 480V delta service.
+- Never attempt to connect the eGauge directly to a 480V delta or 600V delta service using the "Lx" and "N" terminals.

-Connecting an eGauge meter directly to a 480V delta service will destroy the meter.
+- Connecting an eGauge meter directly to a 480V delta or 600V delta service will destroy the meter.
 This is not covered under warranty.

 Protecting the eGauge with inline fuses

 As long as it is permitted by code, an inline fuse can be used to protect the eGauge.
 We suggest using a quick disconnect fuse block to allow the eGauge to be power cycled for troubleshooting if needed.
-The fuses should be rated at 15A.
+A rating of 15A is suggested, but a larger or smaller fuse (between 5A and 50A) is also acceptable.

 It is important to provide the end user with a reliable means of power cycling the eGauge.
 This is generally the first step in any sort of troubleshooting process.
 A fuse block which exposes the end user to line voltages is generally not adequate.